Chasing Northern Lights in Iceland: 4 Delightful Spots for Every Photographer!

 I often wonder, how the director and producer team of Game of Thrones did not give up to the temptation to shoot under the illuminated night sky of Iceland!
 For the uninitiated, GOT was shot in Iceland.
 Dubrovnik too, for the King’s Landing parts but Iceland was the main playground for GOT’s crew.

-For me, Iceland bucket list destination gets bigger by each passing day but the allure of elusive Northern Lights is insurmountable!
+For me, the bucket list destination gets bigger by each passing day but the allure of elusive Northern Lights in Iceland is insurmountable!
 This blog post is intended to serve as a ready reckoner for for the Iceland Traveler and photography enthusiast!

 Pin it for later!